colinlmcdonald/salty/README.md

 A surfboard model would have a `name` and a `description` at least.
 After that the important concern is again not the fields but the *relationships*.
 Once you've got the data model sorted, update the views to focus attention on surfboard models.
-Finally, make sure you've got a view for an individual model that shows all associated surfboards.
+Also, make sure you've got a view for an individual model that shows all associated surfboards.

+Finally, on the list of all models view (`/models/` perhaps?), list all associated surfboards as well.